 |hope college > academic > neuroscience|

 The neuroscience program at Hope College is founded on one of Hope’s greatest strengths, its research program, and promotes the process of discovery and inquiry-based learning.
-Students are engaged in research projects in their classes and in faculty research labs.
+Students are engaged in research projects in their classes and in faculty research labs

-Students are expected to develop their own research hypotheses, write a scientific research proposal, complete the experiments, and finally report their results both orally, and in writing.
+In the capstone course, students are expected to develop their own research hypotheses, write a scientific research proposal, complete the experiments, and finally report their results both orally, and in writing.
 Students present these research projects at the Annual Celebration of Undergraduate Research and Creative Performance at Hope College and at national scientific conferences, such as the Society for Neuroscience Annual Meeting.
 Portions of these papers have been submitted for publication with students as coauthors.

 In addition to their course work, many students participate in neuroscience-related research projects in faculty labs.
 They work during the academic year and/or during the summer as a part of the summer research programs associated with individual departments.
 In the research lab, students work one on one with faculty members to complete research projects related to the individual professor's area of interest.
 If you are interested in getting involved in research, we encourage you to learn more about our research projects by examining faculty websites (links below) and coming to talk to us!!!